As-Sirāt

 Image from a Falnama from India, created around 1610-1630, depicting the Last Judgement, Israfil on the top with a trumpet, a div below with a torch, the taqalan (ins and jinn) waiting to pass the Sirat Bridge to the afterlife with sinners falling off into hell filled with snakes, and the souls of the believers above in heaven.

 Diagram of Ard al-Hashr (lit.
 'Plain of Assembly') on the Day of Judgment.
 As-Sirāt (lit. 'the Bridge') is the line across of Jahannam (lit.
 'Hell', the dark grey circle).
 Also shown are the Arsh (lit.
 'Throne of God'), pulpits for the righteous (al-Aminun), seven rows of angels, Gabriel (al-Ruh), A'raf (the Barrier), the Pond of Abundance (Kawthar, a blue circle), al-Maqam al-Mahmud (lit. 'the Praiseworthy Station'; where the prophet Muhammad will stand to intercede for the faithful), Mizan (lit. 'the Scale'), and Marj al-Jannat (lit.
 'Meadow of Paradise').
 (From an autograph manuscript of Futuhat al-Makkiyya by Sufi mystic and Muslim philosopher Ibn Arabi, c.
 1238.)

 As-Sirāt (الصراط) is, according to Islam, the bridge over which every person must pass on the Yawm al-Qiyamah (lit.
 'Day of Resurrection') in order to enter Jannah (lit.
 'Paradise').

-It is not mentioned in the Quran, but described in the Hadith.
+It is not explicitly mentioned in the Quran, but described in the Hadith.
 As-Sirāt is said to be thinner than a strand of hair and as sharp as the sharpest knife or sword (because of its danger).
 Below this path are the fires of Hell, which burn the sinners to make them fall.
 Those who performed acts of goodness in their lives are transported across the path at speeds according to their deeds leading them to the Hawd al-Kawthar (lit.
 'Pond of Abundance').